-2.99 acres at Convict Hill Road - This property was acquired in FY 2021-22 and will be developed with long-term affordable housing.
+5.76 acres at Convict Hill Road - This property was acquired in FY 2021-22 and will be developed with long-term affordable housing.

-0.445 acres at Manor Road - This property was acquired in FY 2021-22 and will be assembled with an adjacent 2.50 acre underutilized parcel currently owned by the City of Austin.
+0.445 acres at Manor Road - This property was acquired in FY 2021-22 and will be assembled with an adjacent 2.50 acres underutilized parcel currently owned by the City of Austin.
 This property will be developed with long-term affordable housing.

 .097 acres at 3000 Funton- This property has been permitted for the construction of one single-family dwelling.
 The property will be sold to a household at or below 80% median family income as part of AHFC's Community Land Trust.
 Construction will commence pending legal proceedings.
+As of April 2022, the project is still on-hold as the legal proceedings continue.

 20 single-family dwellings were purchased from HACA.
 The dwellings will be fully renovated and sold to households at or below 80% median family income as part of AHFC's Community Land Trust.
-The renovations will occur in phases with the last of the homes being completed some time in FY 2021-22.
+The renovations will occur in phases with the last of the homes being completed sometime in FY 2021-22.
+As of April 2022, seven of the single-family dwellings Phase One have been fully renovated and ready to be inhabited.
+Four more units should be completed by the end of FY 2021-22.
+The remaining units will be completed in early FY 2022-23.

-Pro-Lodge 5 (Rodeway Inn at 2711 South IH-35)- AHFC purchased a Rodeway Inn in May 2020.
+Pro-Lodge 5 (Rodeway Inn at 2711 South IH-35)- AHFC purchased a Rodeway Inn in May 2020 for \$6.3 million.
 The 87-room facility is being renovated in phases and is currently being used as a protective lodge for homeless people at risk of contracting the COVID-19.
-The renovations will be complete some time in FY 2021-22.
+The renovations will be complete sometime in FY 2021-22.
+Phase 3 of the process completed all major renovations to the interior and exterior of the facility.
+Phase 4 is currently in the schematic phase and will be submitted for permit later this spring.
+Phase 4 includes American with Disabilities Act (ADA) updates, creating a usable open space, and installing permanent security fencing.